 The university also does not tolerate harassment of any kind.
 Sexual harassment and sexual misconduct are forms of sex discrimination and prohibited by the university.
 Duke University has designated Dr. Benjamin D. Reese, Vice-President of the Office for Institutional Equity, as the individual responsible for the coordination and administration of its nondiscrimination and harassment policies.
 The Office for Institutional Equity is located in Smith Warehouse, 114 S. Buchanan Blvd., Bay 8, Durham, North Carolina 27708.
 Dr. Reese’s office telephone number is (919) 684-8222 and his email address is firstname.lastname@example.org.

 Questions or comments about harassment or discrimination can be directed to the Office for Institutional Equity, (919) 684-8222.
-Additional information, including the complete text of the harassment policy and appropriate complaint procedures, may be found by contacting the Office for Institutional Equity.
+Additional information, including the complete text of the harassment policy and appropriate complaint procedures, may be found by contacting the Office for Institutional Equity or visiting its website.

-For further information on notice of nondiscrimination, you can contact the appropriate federal office by visiting the Office for Civil Rights website for the address and phone number of the office that serves your area, or call 1 (800) 421-3481.
+For further information on notice of nondiscrimination, you can contact the appropriate federal office by visiting the website for the address and phone number of the office that serves your area, or call 1 (800) 421-3481.